-Here's a phone with 90% of the features, performance and design as Samsung's top-spec Galaxy S8, only when it arrives next week, the A8 will cost considerably less cash.
+Here’s a phone with 90% of the features, performance and design as Samsung’s top-spec Galaxy S8, only when it arrives in the UK later this year, the A8 will cost considerably less cash.

 The AMOLED screen, the skinny bezels, the same 16MP rear camera – the A8 has all of the good stuff, plus one or two little extras that actually give it the edge over the S8.

 After putting one through its paces at CES in Las Vegas, it’s tough to see why you’d want to spend the extra, when this mid-ranger gets the job done so well.

 If this is what mid-range phones are going to look like from now on, you can consider us very happy: the Galaxy A8 looks great, borrowing plenty of design cues from the more expensive S8 and backing them up with premium materials.

 It’s a great fit for your hand, with rounded sides and a smooth rear with a slight curve for sitting comfortably in your grip.